What we've been doing since 1924

-- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Core Strategy – we are currently working with Northumberland County Council to monitor emerging policies on renewable energy in the county.
+- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Local Plan – we are closely monitoring Northumberland County Council’s emerging policies on renewable energy in the county.

 - We lead or support campaigns to save, safeguard or celebrate important people, buildings, landscapes and culture.

 We Support Others

-- We support the Friends of Morpeth Floral Clock campaign to restore the rare Clock in Carlisle Park
+- We supported the Friends of Morpeth Floral Clock campaign to restore the rare Clock in Carlisle Park

-- We back the campaign to prevent the closure of Rothbury Cottage Hospital
+- We backed the campaign to prevent the closure of Rothbury Cottage Hospital

 - Take a look at the History page for more on what we have achieved since 1924.